 You will find gourmet ingredients in a gourmet section of a grocery store or in stand-alone gourmet stores.
 For example, some grocery stores have typical cheeses in the dairy aisle but have a gourmet cheese section for higher-quality and imported cheeses.

-A gourmet store will often stock ingredients of the highest quality from around the world.
-They often develop special contacts in order to import and sell foods that are not readily available in their area otherwise.
+A gourmet store will often stock ingredients of the highest quality from around the world, thanks to special contacts that help import foods that otherwise are not readily available in the area.
 You may be able to work with the store to acquire ingredients by request.
-In addition, such stores often stock equipment needed to prepare gourmet dishes.
+In addition, such stores often stock the equipment needed to prepare gourmet dishes.

 Gourmet restaurants prepare dishes from the highest quality ingredients with impeccable technique.
 They can serve food that challenges the palate or offers a twist from a traditional dish.
 For example, gourmet mac and cheese may use Gruyere, a cheese that is almost exclusively made in France and Switzerland.
 A beef dish such as crab-stuffed filet mignon with whiskey peppercorn sauce is gourmet because the sauce and stuffing are unique and challenge the taste of filet mignon on its own.

 A gourmet chef has a very high level of skill in preparing food and making good use of the finest ingredients.
 The chef may be talented in creating new dishes and using innovative techniques.
 Skill in the presentation of food on the plate also defines a gourmet chef.

 What Is a Gourmet Kitchen?